stg-tud/licma/README.md

 # LICMA(Language Independent Crypto-Misuse Analysis)

-LICMA is a an analysis tool to identify incorrect initialization of crypto functions.
+LICMA is a multi-language analysis tool to identify incorrect initialization of crypto functions.
-The performed analysis is based on the six rule by Egele et al. [1]
+The current rule set is based on the six rules defined by Egele et al. [^1].
+We provide an overview of the rules and Python examples [below](https://github.com/stg-tud/licma#crypto-rules).

-It is possible to create own rules for individual analyses.
+It is possible to create own rules for individual analyses or support additional languages.

 ## Requirements
 - [docker](https://docs.docker.com/get-docker/)